grafana/grafana/docs/sources/tutorials/create-alerts-with-logs/index.md

 {{< docs/ignore >}}

-> Check out our [advanced alerting tutorial](https://grafana.com/tutorials/alerting-get-started-pt2/) to explore advanced topics such as alert instances and notification routing.
+> In [Get started with Grafana Alerting - Part 2](http://www.grafana.com/tutorials/alerting-get-started-pt2/) you can advance your skills by exploring alert instances and notification routing.

 {{< /docs/ignore >}}